kuwisdelu/MagiSys/README.md

 Please do not upload large datasets without permission.
 Home directory storage is intended for processed data and analysis results.
 Contact the Magi cluster maintainer to add datasets to the cluster's storage devices.

-### Shared lab directories
+### Magi user directories

-Please use the following directories for data management:
+The following directories are provided:

 - `~/Datasets/`
     + Includes `MSIResearch` repository and dataset manifest
     + Includes locally cached MSI datasets
     + Manage using `msi` command line utility

+- `~/Modules/`
+    + Network storage for modules and environments
+    + Manage using `conda create -n`

 - `~/Projects/`
-    + Directory for analysis projects
+    + Network storage for projects
     + Create subdirectories for your analyses
     + Stable storage that will not be removed without notification

 - `~/Scratch/`
-    + Directory for temporary files
+    + Local temporary storage for working files
     + Create subdirectories for your scratch space
     + May be deleted without warning

-- `~/Documents/`
-    + Directory for lab documents
-    + Use to share documents and reports with other lab members

-Please give your subdirectories clear, descriptive names within these directories.
+Please give your subdirectories in `Projects` clear, descriptive names within these directories.

 ### Copying files